bairblog/bairblog.github.io/_posts/2026-04-21-adaptive-parallel-reasoning.md

 The goal is to minimize the length of the critical path.
 Simultaneously, we would still like the model to be spending tokens exploring threads in parallel.
 To combine the two objectives, we can focus on making the critical path a smaller fraction of the total tokens spent.
 Authors of ThreadWeaver ([Lian et al., 2025](https://doi.org/10.48550/arXiv.2512.07843)) framed the parallelization reward as $1 - L_{\mathrm{critical}} / L_{\mathrm{total}}$, which is 0 for sequential trajectory, and increases linearly as the critical path gets smaller compared to the total tokens generated.

-### How to combine this with accuracy reward?

-Intuitively, when multiple trajectories are correct we should assign more reward to the trajectories that are more efficient at parallelization.
+**Parallel efficiency should be gated by correctness.** Intuitively, when multiple trajectories are correct we should assign more reward to the trajectories that are more efficient at parallelization.
 But how about when they are all incorrect?
 Should we assign any reward at all?
 Probably not.

 To formalize this: